 In my ongoing journey to a more sustainable life, I’ve searched for and found a handful of beauty products and tools that use minimal packaging and reduce water waste.
 And the best part is, they’re just as good as my other go-to skincare and makeup essentials.
 Scroll down to check out my favorite sustainable beauty products below.

 Body lotions can be great, but if you want to skip the packaging, the Body Stone from Kate McLeod will be your next best friend.
 The brand has a handful of different types to choose from, depending on your needs.
 Just let your body heat warm the bar and then massage the moisturizer into your skin.

 Facial cleansers can use a lot of water, whether it’s in the product itself or in the process to use it.
 Plus, they can often strip away the natural oils that nourish your skin.
-Luckily, products like Haoma’s oil-based cleansing balm just need to be massaged into a dry face, and gently wiped away with a damp washcloth before leaving you with a hydrated finish.
+Luckily, products like Haoma’s oil-based cleansing balm just need to be massaged into a dry face.
+Then, gently wipe away with a damp washcloth and enjoy a hydrated finish.

 For anyone who’s working to reduce the plastic use in their life, Odacité’s Shampoo Bar is just for you.
 One bar, which includes hydrating ingredients like coconut, argan, and castor oil, lasts for 60 to 80 washes (replacing about three bottles of liquid shampoo!).

 This all-natural, long-lasting conditioner will be the essential counterpart to your bar shampoo.
 By Humankind’s simple conditioner is available in two scents: grapefruit and eucalyptus.
 Or, if you want, you can go unscented.
 Either way, you’ll have hydrating ingredients like cocoa butter, coconut oil, extra virgin olive oil, and jojoba oil keeping your hair soft while forgoing any single use plastic in the process.